JAYASREE24032006/ENCODER8TO3DATAFLOW/README.md

 4.Create nodes for inputs and outputs to generate the timing diagram.

-5.For different input combinations generate the timing diagram.*/ **PROGRAM**
+5.For different input combinations generate the timing diagram.

-/* Program for Encoder 8 To 3 in Dataflow Modelling and verify its truth table in quartus using Verilog programming.

-Developed by:GOGINENI BIDHISHA RegisterNumber:212223040048
-*/
+**PROGRAM:**

 ```
 module encoder_top(din, a, b, c);
 input [0:7] din;